Bogdusik/CoderType/README.md

 ---

-Enjoy typing, and may your coding speed increase with every round! 🚀
+Enjoy typing and may your coding speed increase with every round! 🚀